E.P. (Ted) Wixted

 Long ago I had to accept this truth even though, at the time, it conflicted with my personal feelings, everything I had hitherto been taught, and meant permanent estrangement from the Church in which I had been raised.
-I had to empty my mind of all the doctrinally imposed images of the Christ and instead bow my head in humility and simply marvel at God’s purposes to search hearts and minds.
+I had to empty my mind of all the doctrinally imposed images of the Messiah and instead bow my head in humility and simply marvel at God’s purposes to search hearts and minds.

 To illustrate, I recall that many moons ago I pointed out to a member of the Christadelphian religion that Luke names the biological father of Jesus.
 His response rings in my ears to this day: